joe-at-startupmedia/pmon3/README.md

 :exclamation::exclamation: Note :exclamation::exclamation:

-After installing `pmon3` for the first time, the `pmond` service does not start automatically.
-You need to manually start the service:
+After installing `pmon3` for the first time, both installation methods provided above should automatically enable and start the service. if the `pmond` service does not start automatically, you need to manually start the service.

 ```shell
 sudo systemctl start pmond